Cosmian/mse-cli/README.md

 - The code provider (who can also consume the result of the MSE application)
 - The SGX operator (who also owns the data to run against the MSE application)

-If writting `home` or `cloud` every time upsets you, you can set the `MSE_DEFAULT_ENV` env variable to one of these values and then just omit that word in the future commands.
-By default, the cli will target this default environment.
+If writing the subcommand part `home` or `cloud` every time upsets you, you can set the `MSE_DEFAULT_ENV` env variable to one of these values and then just omit that word in the future commands.
+By default, the CLI will target this default environment.
+For example: `mse cloud test` turns into `mse test`

 ## Usage - MSE cloud